Leaf996/kaldi_notes/alignments.md

     - `Indeed, it appears chain models are not the best choice for alignments`.
 - [nnet3 alignment issues][8]
     - It's about the fact that `chain models are not good for alignment, since the objective function they are trained with does not force them to produce good alignments`, and (b)LSTM does not always produce good alignments. `Regardless, for force alignment i would generall recommend to use a GMM based model`.
 It's much faster, and the performance of alignment is not very sensitive to how well a model performs in decoding.
+- [WARNING: optional-silence SIL is seen only 69.4736842105% of the time at utterance end.
+This may not be optimal][9]
+- [context dependency][10]
+    - Thins like context dependency could in theory make the alignments different from what a human would say.
+- [GMM-HMM][11]
+    - GMM-HMM has its own limitation, and 1k hours data won't help much.
+- [lattice for mmi training][12]

 [1]:https://groups.google.com/forum/#!topic/kaldi-help/_Ij6L4uORBE